Nodenkey/portfolio/src/posts/js-number-methods.md

 //output: ["d", "c", "b", "a"]
 ```

-We now use our third and final javascript method in our function, the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join" target="_blank">join javascript method</a>.
+We now use our third and final javascript method in our function, the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join" target="_blank">join method</a>.
+It does opposite to what the split method does.
-This method is an array method which creates and returns a new string by concatenating all of its elements in an array.
+It is an array method which creates and returns a new string by concatenating all of its elements in an array.
 It is separated by commas, or a specified separator string.
 If the array has only one item, then that item will
 be returned without using the separator.
 An example is shown below: